davidlinhl/liverSeg/README.md

 These two scripts combined can calculate aorta diameter and report aorta aneurysm based on it.

 We have an [Aistudio](https://aistudio.baidu.com/aistudio/projectdetail/250994) project that have all the data and environment ready.

+Should u have any question in using this toolkit, u can contact the developer at linhandev@qq.com